Why are forests important to clean water?

-As development has increased in our region, it’s become more important than ever to protect forests.
+As development has increased, it’s become more important than ever to protect forests.
 Poorly planned sprawling development means fewer forests and more paved roads, parking lots, and manicured lawns – all of which can harm the Bay’s health.

-How much forest does the Buzzards Bay region have?
+How much forest cover does the Buzzards Bay region have?

-Every four years as part of the Coalition’s State of Buzzards Bay, the Woods Hole Research Center looks at available land use data and satellite imagery to determine the percentage of forest coverage remaining in the Buzzards Bay watershed: the area of land where water flows into the Bay from local rivers, streams, and groundwater.
+Every four years as part of the Coalition’s State of Buzzards Bay report, the Woods Hole Research Center looks at available land use data and satellite imagery.
+Scientists use this data to determine the percentage of forest coverage remaining in the Buzzards Bay watershed: the area of land where water flows from local rivers, streams, and groundwater into the Bay.
 According to the most recent analysis in 2015, 77% of our watershed is covered with forests.

 When you compare that percentage to other East Coast estuaries, you can see why Buzzards Bay comes out ahead.
 In the Chesapeake Bay, only 57% of the watershed is forested.
 And the nearby Narragansett Bay watershed has less than 40% forest cover.